 Many folks are overjoyed to finally get away from their neighbors; moving day can’t come fast enough.
-If you have listened to loud music or kids screaming, or dealt with a deadbeat who never cut their lawn then you probably won’t even feel obligated to wave as you are pulling out of the driveway for the last time.
+If you have listened to loud music or kids screaming or dealt with a deadbeat who never cut their lawn then you probably won’t even feel obligated to wave as you are pulling out of the driveway for the last time.
 However, what if you actually like your neighbors?
 What if you have an elderly couple next door who kept you fed with home-cooked meals?
-How do you say goodbye to the person who came over and let your dog out every day while you were at work?
+How do you say goodbye to neighbors who came over and let your dog out every day while you were at work?
 These neighbors are considered friends, maybe even family so a simple goodbye just will not do.
 Here’s some thoughtful ways to say goodbye before your moving service arrives.

 Write a Letter

 You don’t necessarily need to spend a lot of money to let your neighbor know how much they will be missed.
 You can buy a card, but a letter inside would certainly be icing on the cake.
 Mention specific times when their actions or kind words were appreciated more than they know.
 This is something that will touch their heart forever.
 If you do buy them a gift, you can still include a letter too!